-It is, of course, one of New Zealand’s Concrete Churches, albeit a rather big, pink one.
-The first response of many people, particularly British visitors, is ‘ghastly’, but I actually rather like it.
-Given that stonework and brickwork are absolutely useless in an earthquake-prone country, and wooden churches have a terrible record with fire, it’s difficult to find anything else that would be a better material.
-These days there’d be more metal and glass to break up the impact of all the concrete – but if you want a big meeting-house with a tower on the side you’re going to end up with something quite like this.
+The Cathedral is, of course, one of New Zealand’s Concrete Churches, albeit a rather big, pink one.
+It also fits the definition of Brutalist, though that may not be obvious at first sight.
+The first response of many people, particularly British visitors, is ‘ghastly’ – but I rather like it.
+Given that traditional stonework and brickwork are useless in an earthquake-prone country, and wooden churches have a terrible record with fire, it’s difficult to find anything else that would be a better material.
+These days there’d be more metal and glass to break up the impact of all the concrete – but if you want a big meeting-house with a tower, you’re probably going to end up with something quite like this.

 The aspect I don’t like is all the twiddly detail in the surroundings and tracery of the windows, the silly detail on the external pulpit, and all that stuff.
 There’s a suggestion it’s an attempt at a Spanish Mission style – but why?
 Perhaps some of it echoes Pacific imagery – but it doesn’t do it very well.
 But that said, the photos here from a distance make it look rather good.

 One of the treasures of the Cathedral is the Holm window, a memorial to John Holm, a Wellington merchant and sea captain.
 Given that St Paul himself travelled the Mediterranean and had various ship-board and ship-wreck adventures, the window is a lovely portrayal of Holm’s three ships, the storms of life, and St Paul himself as the Cathedral’s patron saint.

 Round the back of the main cathedral, and a complete contrast to it, is a small wooden church rescued from closure elsewhere and moved here in good New Zealand style.
 It’s a delightful place, used as a chapel for smaller services.